zalando/postgres-operator/docs/reference/cluster_manifest.md

   It should be a [Spilo](https://github.com/zalando/spilo) image.
 Optional.

 * **spiloFSGroup**
-  the Persistent Volumes for the spilo pods in the StatefulSet will be owned and writable by the group ID specified.
+  the Persistent Volumes for the Spilo pods in the StatefulSet will be owned and writable by the group ID specified.
 This will override the **spilo_fsgroup** operator parameter.
-This is required to run Spilo as a non-root process, but requires a custom spilo image.
+This is required to run Spilo as a non-root process, but requires a custom Spilo image.
 Note the FSGroup of a Pod cannot be changed without recreating a new Pod.
 Optional.

 * **enableMasterLoadBalancer**
-  boolean flag to override the operator defaults (set by the `enable_master_load_balancer` parameter) to define whether to enable the load balancer pointing to the postgres primary.
+  boolean flag to override the operator defaults (set by the `enable_master_load_balancer` parameter) to define whether to enable the load balancer pointing to the Postgres primary.
 Optional.

 * **enableReplicaLoadBalancer**
-  boolean flag to override the operator defaults (set by the `enable_replica_load_balancer` parameter) to define whether to enable the load balancer pointing to the postgres standby instances.
+  boolean flag to override the operator defaults (set by the `enable_replica_load_balancer` parameter) to define whether to enable the load balancer pointing to the Postgres standby instances.
 Optional.

 * **allowedSourceRanges**
   when one or more load balancers are enabled for the cluster, this parameter